rajaneeshk90/logistics-rk/docs/implementation-guide/1_Logistics.md

 ### 1.2.2 Recommendations for BAPs

 #### 1.2.1.1 Selecting a logistics service from the catalog
 - REQUIRED.
-The BAP user MUST submit the form on the url received from  `on_search`  under `xinput.form.url`.
-- REQUIRED.
 The BAP MUST implement the `on_select` endpoint on the url specified in the `context.bap_uri` field sent during `select`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
+- OPTIONAL.
+The BAP user MUST submit the form at the URL received from `on_search`, if any,  under `xinput.form.url`.
+- OPTIONAL.
+The BPP MUST check for a form submission at the URL specified on the `xinput.form.url` before acknowledging a `select` request.

 #### 1.2.2.2  Initializing a logistics service order
+- OPTIONAL.
+The BAP user MUST submit the form at the URL received from `on_select`, if any,  under `xinput.form.url`.
 - REQUIRED.
 The BAP MUST hit the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 - REQUIRED.
 The BAP MUST implement the `on_init` endpoint on the url specified in  the `context.bap_uri` field sent during `init`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry